d3/d3-dsv/README.md

 Values with leading zeroes may be coerced to numbers; for example `"08904"` coerces to `8904`.
 Date strings must be in ECMAScript’s subset of the [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601).
 When a date-only string such as YYYY-MM-DD is specified, the inferred time zone is UTC; however, if a date-time string such as YYYY-MM-DDTHH:MM is specified without a time zone, it is assumed to be local time.

 Automatic type inference is primarily intended to provide safe, predictable behavior in conjunction with [*dsv*.format](#dsv_format) and [*dsv*.formatRows](#dsv_formatRows) for common JavaScript types.
-If you need different behavior, you should implement your own row accessor function as described above.
+If you need different behavior, you should implement your own row accessor function.

 ### Content Security Policy